 Eligibility Requirements & Standards

-- Must be United States citizens, permanent residents, or AB540 students.
+- United States citizens, permanent residents, or AB540 student.

-- Continuing UC Merced doctoral students in any graduate program who will not be at the dissertation stage during the tenure of the award, but who are currently engaged in research with a faculty mentor, are eligible for nomination.
+- Continuing UC Merced doctoral students in any graduate program who will not be advanced to candidacy during the tenure of the award, but who are currently engaged in research with a faculty mentor, are eligible for nomination.

 - The student is expected to conduct research under the guidance of the faculty mentor during both semesters leading to progressively more independent work.
 Considerable efforts are to be focused on degree work and progress.